Padres announce Machado’s $300 million, 10-year deal

 - The Huskies have returned to prominence in the Pac-12, and so has the roar on Montlake

-Machado has can pick six teams annually he can’t be traded to without his consent.
+Machado can pick six teams annually he can’t be traded to without his consent.
 He gets a hotel suite on road trips and has the right to purchase premium tickets at Petco Park.

 To make room for Machado on the 40-man roster, the Padres transferred right-hander Dinelson Lamet to the 60-day injured list.